dayoonsuh/dayoonsuh.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Excited to join Samsung as a machine learning intern this summer!
+Excited to join <span style="color: violet;">Samsung</span> as a machine learning intern this summer!